Onyekachukwu-Nweke/altschool-cloud-exercises/mini_project/README.md

 ### 4. Install mySQL

-The next step is to install our database server on our virtual machine Follow steps below to Install mySQL 8.0 on Debian 11 Linux system
+The next step is to install our database server on my virtual machine Follow steps below to Install mySQL 8.0 on Debian 11 Linux system

 Add mySQL Dev apt repository.
 MySQL 8.0 packages are available on official mySQL Dev apt repository.